vidovics/discover-check-monitor-OA/README.md

     print(paste("Processing DOI:", DOI))

 Future Improvements
+    Check or improve:
+        How is the script handling rows with NA in the DOI field?
+Is it retaining all unique rows, or only one?
+        Fuzzy match on the title to a Pure record where there is no DOI recorded in Pure.
+Perhaps use ePrints search if Pure API searching is not possible?
+        Extract the AM file deposit date from the PURE API.
     Post Processing:
         Implement conditional logging to indicate if outputs have met funder OA requirements, REF requirements etc. Also, log actions to be taken in the repository.
     Enhanced Error Logging: